jasonumiker/docker-kube-intro-workshop/README-SharedAccount.md

     1. Edit the file and have a look (double-click on it in Cloud9 in the pane on the left to open it in that IDE or use nano/vim in the Terminal).
 We could have written our requirements for what we need Kubernetes to do into YAML files like this in the first place instead of using these kubectl commands - and often you would do that and put it in a CI/CD pipeline etc. Note that you can put the definitions for multiple types of resources (in this example both a service and a deployment) in one YAML file.
 1. Type `kubectl delete service/nginx deployment/nginx` to clean up what we've done.
 1. Type `kubectl apply -f nginx.yml` to put it back again.
 See how easy it is to export and reapply the YAML?
+1. In the Docker example we mounted a volume outside the container.
+You can do the same thing in Kubernetes at scale with a PersistentVolume (using an EBS volume in AWS) and a StatefulSet.
+Go through the example at https://eksworkshop.com/statefulset/ to see how you can run a stateful application like MySQL on the cluster.